-- 12.1 North Tyneside Council will charge for care and support delivered in other care settings including a person's own home. - 12.2 Adults requiring care and support in their own home or other care settings, such as Extra Care Housing must initially satisfy an eligibility assessment for care and support.
+- 12.2 Adults requiring care and support in their own home or other care settings, such as Extra Care Housing must initially satisfy an eligibility assessment for care and support.
 Only where an adult has an eligible care and support need will a financial assessment be required. - 12.3 Where an adult has an eligible care and support need, the Council will calculate how much the personal budget might be using its